-The application seeks the Council approval to increase coverage (ratio of 0.58 using discounts as per draft policy).
+The application seeks the Council approval to increase ground coverage (ratio of 0.58 using discounts as per draft policy) by 16 m2 and this is located within the R Code specified rear setback.
 A design principles assessment of the reduced rear setback and plot ratio area requires that the variation could only be agreed it if were to deliver a superior design outcome than the deemed compliance design.